andikleen/pmu-tools/README.md

 	-lLEVEL only use events upto max level (max 4)
 	-x,     Enable CSV mode with separator ,
-	-Ixxx   Enable interval mode, measure every xxx ms
+	-Ixxx   Enable interval mode, measure every xxx ms --kernel Only measure kernel code
+	--user	Only measure user code

 Other perf arguments allowed (see the perf documentation) After -- perf arguments conflicting with toplevel can be used.